belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "Based on your confession, you *are* a monster.
 And how *dare* you imply that Soleil---"

 "Is merciless?
 She *is*.
-Have you ever thought how *strange* it is that, *you* can walk in the moon, but *I* can't walk in the sun?
+Have you ever thought how *strange* it is that *you* can walk in the moon, but *I* can't walk in the sun?
 Neesha is the forgiving one, priestess.
 Tharruk was simply going to even the playing field, give our kind a place where we don't have to hide---"

 "He would condemn an entire city to undeath!"